SeleniumHQ/www.seleniumhq.org/src/main/rst/03_webdriver.rst

 =============================  ==============================================================================================================
 webdriver.firefox.bin          The location of the binary used to control Firefox. webdriver.firefox.profile      The name of the profile to use when starting Firefox.
-This defaults to WebDriver creating an anonymous profile webdriver.reap_profile         Should be "true" if temporary files and profiles should not be deleted
+This defaults to WebDriver creating an anonymous profile webdriver.reap_profile         Should be ``false`` if temporary files and profiles should not be deleted
 =============================  ==============================================================================================================

 Normally the Firefox binary is assumed to be in the default location for your